 Canik TP9SF Review: Cheap but worth it?

 After shooting the Canik TP9SF, it’s hard to find a reason to truly dislike this gun.
-It’s a quality handgun that fires great and is fun to shoot.
+It’s a quality gun that fires great and is fun to shoot.
 The grade-A features, reliability factor, and the budget pricing it comes at are really great.
 Having spent a lot of time with it, I can confidently share my firsthand thoughts on this gun in this Canik TP9SFX review.

 For this review, I used the One Series variant of the Canik TP9SF, which offers the same gun as the standard model but with fewer accessories at an even more attractive price.